splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-wizardconfig.rst

   - Select :guilabel:`Add Integration` to open the :guilabel:`Integrate Your Data` page.
   - On the Integrate Your Data page, select the tile for :strong:`Amazon Web Services`.

-#.
-Follow the steps provided in the guided setup:
+Next, follow the steps provided in the guided setup:

   - :ref:`aws-wizard-define`.
   - :ref:`aws-wizard-prepare`.